johnnyboldt/array-generator/README.md

 - [ ] Make the backend async to support multiple browser sessions.
 - [ ] Add some entity framework/SQL Server usage.
 - [ ] Add support for larger range than -15000 to 15000.
+- [ ] Add full support for Edge and Firefox.

 ## Issues?